Which of the following items should be included in a company's in... | Study Prep in Pearson+

 1

-Understand the concept of inventory: Inventory includes goods owned by the company that are available for sale or use in production.
-Ownership is determined by the terms of the transaction and the point at which the title transfers.
+Understand the concept of inventory: Inventory includes goods owned by the company that are intended for sale or use in production.
+Items not owned by the company or not intended for sale should not be included in inventory.

+Analyze 'Goods held on consignment for another company': These goods are owned by another company and are only being held by the company.
+Since the company does not own these goods, they should not be included in inventory.

 Watch next